| Lithuania | Latvia | Estonia | Kaliningrad | Gdansk |

 - Lithuanian Pears are stretched.

 - Samsung.
-I was very happy to see this sign even in Vilinius.
+I was very happy to see this sign even in Vilnius.
 When I left Korea in 1954, Samsung was an obscure candy company.
 As far as electronics is concerned, Korea barely started making soldering irons.
 I was very happy to use a Korean-made soldering iron then.

 - Sam Treiman was